msainsburydale/NeuralEstimators.jl/CONTRIBUTING.md

 ## Adding a New Approximate Distribution

 **Interactive prototyping:**
 1. Define a custom struct subtyping `ApproximateDistribution`, for example, `struct MyDist <: ApproximateDistribution`.
-The fields of this struct should store anything needed to parameterise the distribution, including any neural network(s) used to condition the distribution on the learned summary statistics (e.g., an MLP mapping summary statistics to distributional parameters, or coupling blocks that accept summary statistics as a conditioning input as in a normalising flow).
+The fields of this struct should store anything needed to parameterise the distribution, including any neural network(s) used to condition the distribution on the learned summary statistics (e.g., an MLP mapping summary statistics directly to distributional parameters, or coupling blocks that accept summary statistics as a conditioning input as in a normalising flow).
 1. Define a convenience constructor with the signature: `MyDist(num_parameters::Integer, num_summaries::Integer; kwargs...)`.
-This ensures compatibility with `PosteriorEstimator`'s convenience constructor, which calls `q(num_parameters, num_summaries; kwargs...)` internally.
+This ensures compatibility with `PosteriorEstimator`'s convenience constructor.
-1. Import the following functions: `import NeuralEstimators: logdensity, sampleposterior, numdistributionalparams`.
+1. `import NeuralEstimators: _logdensity, sampleposterior` and define methods:
-1. Define methods:
-- `logdensity(q::MyDist, θ::AbstractMatrix, t::AbstractMatrix)`: log-density of `q` evaluated at parameters `θ`, given summary statistics `t`.
-Required for training.
+   - `_logdensity(q::MyDist, θ::AbstractMatrix, t::AbstractMatrix)`: log-density of `q` evaluated at parameters `θ`, given summary statistics `t`.
-- `sampleposterior(q::MyDist, t::AbstractMatrix, N::Integer)`: draws `N` posterior samples from `q` given summary statistics `t`, where each column of `t` corresponds to an independent data set.
-Required for inference.
+   - `sampleposterior(q::MyDist, t::AbstractMatrix, N::Integer; device)`: draws `N` posterior samples from `q` given summary statistics `t`, where each column of `t` corresponds to an independent data set.
-- `numdistributionalparams(q::MyDist)`: number of distributional parameters.
-Optional.
-1. Test the distribution by plugging it into a `PosteriorEstimator`, then training and assessing the estimator to verify correctness.
+1. Test the distribution by plugging it into a `PosteriorEstimator`, then train and assess the estimator to verify correctness.
 1. Write a docstring with a self-contained example that can be copy-pasted and run.

+Note that when defining an `ApproximateDistribution` for use with [Lux](https://lux.csail.mit.edu/stable/), the distribution does _not_ subtype `AbstractLuxLayer`, but its fields should be `AbstractLuxLayer`s.

 **Consolidating into the package:**
-1. Create `src/ApproximateDistributions/MyDist.jl` and move all of the above definitions into it.
+1. Create `src/ApproximateDistributions/MyDist.jl` and move the above definitions into it.
 1. Export `MyDist` in `NeuralEstimators.jl`.

 ---

 ## Adding a New Architecture

-In general, we leave the construction of neural network architectures to the user: the package is intentionally agnostic to the specific architecture used, and most standard Flux layers and containers work out of the box.
+In general, we leave the construction of neural network architectures to the user: the package is intentionally agnostic to the specific architecture used, and most standard Flux/Lux layers and containers work out of the box.

-That said, reusable building blocks that are broadly applicable and not already available in Flux (e.g., `DeepSet`, `MLP`) can be added to `Architectures.jl`.
-Follow the Flux layer pattern (a struct with fields for parameters, and a callable method), and export the type and any associated constructor helpers from `NeuralEstimators.jl`.
+That said, reusable building blocks that are broadly applicable and not readily available elsewhere (e.g., `DeepSet`) can be added to `Architectures.jl`.
+Export the type from `NeuralEstimators.jl`.

 ---